siobhangallagher/SheCodesFinalProject_CreativeBrilliance/README.md

 🙌 A Big Thank You

-Thanks to She Codes, Matt Delac, and all the mentors who supported me through the basics course.Also big appreciation to everyone cheering me on as I pivot into tech 💪
+Thanks to She Codes, Matt Delac, and all the mentors who supported me through the basics course.
+Also big appreciation to everyone cheering me on as I pivot into tech 💪

-🔗 Check it out live: www.siobhangallagher.me🧶 Built with curiosity, caffeine ☕, and a love of learning.
+🔗 Check it out live: www.siobhangallagher.me🧶

+Built with curiosity, caffeine ☕, and a love of learning.